Arinpe/Detolabot/README.md

 Then use the commands above to begin interacting.

-# Dependencies
+## Dependencies
-- telegram-bot-ruby
+telegram-bot-ruby
-- dotenv
+dotenv
-- httparty
+httparty
-- Testing
+Testing
-- Install Rspec gem in your system.
+Install Rspec gem in your system.

-- Open Command Prompt or Terminal and run: gem install Rspec
+Open Command Prompt or Terminal and run: gem install Rspec

-- Navigate into the project folder and run the following command in the console: rspec
+Navigate into the project folder and run the following command in the console: rspec

-## Feature

-- The bot has two main features
-- It gives you the random jokes based on food

-## Commands to use

-- /help
-- /hello
-- /start
-- /bye
-- /joke

 ## Author